rw-dalai/javascript-introduction/20_JavaScript-Tooling.md

 * **Mobile Development**: Building cross-platform mobile applications using e.g. React Native.

-## 2. Runtime Environment
+## 2. JavaScript Runtimes

 JavaScript is an interpreted language and needs a runtime environment to be executed.

 ### Browser

-Browsers include a JavaScript runtime to execute JavaScript code.
+Browsers include a JavaScript runtime to execute JavaScript code:

 - **Chrome**: Includes `V8 Engine` as the JavaScript runtime.
 - **Firefox**: Includes `Spider Monkey` as the JavaScript runtime.
 - **Safari**: Includes `JavaScript Core` JavaScript runtime.
 - **Edge**: Based on `Chromium`, includes `V8 Engine` as the JavaScript runtime.

-### Server / Command Line
+### Server

 On the server-side or on the command line, you can use JavaScript with the following runtimes: